Common Issues and Problems

 Required information missing or incorrect

 Section 2, Describing the Identification Documents: You must record in Section 2 a complete description of the identification documents presented by the new hire.
 The information required includes the document(s) title; issuing authority; document number and expiration date, if any.
 For a driver’s license or state identification card (List B), you must include the state of issue and the expiration date.
+You can use common abbreviations for issuing authorities, states, etc.; however, an ICE inspector must be able to identify the document from the description so specificity is preferred.

 Date of Hire: In the “Certification” paragraph just above your signature, you must enter the date that the employee begins work for pay.
 This is the date that DHS uses to determine whether or not the form was timely submitted.